Secure your Excel VBA code with our VBA code protection features

 Other VBA protection can be easily defeated, even VBA obfuscation is not a real protection: discover XLS Padlock’s VBA compiler as a better alternative.

-With XLS Padlock, you can lock your VBA project securely: this feature doesn’t use password protection, it marks the VBA project as locked: it can’t be viewed, accessed or modified in VBE (Visual Basic Editor).
-If the end user tries to access a locked VBA project, the following error message is displayed (Project Locked – Project is unviewable):
+With XLS Padlock, you can lock your VBA project securely: this feature doesn’t use password protection, it marks the VBA project as locked: end users can’t be view, access or modify the project in VBE (Visual Basic Editor).
+If the end user tries to access a locked VBA project, Excel will display the following error message (Project Locked – Project is unviewable):

-Since the original Excel file cannot be recovered, Excel VBA password-cracking tools are useless.
+Since XLS Padlock forbids end users to access the original Excel file, Excel VBA password-cracking tools are useless.
 Moreover, this option is compatible with our VBA compiler, to increase the security of your VBA code.

 This option is compatible with VBA password protection and our VBA compiler.

-XLS Padlock features an integrated VBA compiler: you can write Basic scripts and compile them into working bytecode not accessible to others.
+XLS Padlock features an integrated VBA compiler.
+Thus, write simple scripts and compile them into working bytecode not accessible to others.

-Turning parts of your VBA macros into compiled code allows you to secure them: the original code does not exist anymore and it cannot be copied.
-Your VBA code is definitively protected, even without VBA password protection.
+Turning parts of your VBA macros into compiled code allows you to secure them.
+In fact, the original code does not exist anymore and end users can not copy or tamper it.
+This is a definitive protection for your VBA code, and even without VBA password protection.